- Products and Services

 "Best niche product. . .
 The materials in this category challenge traditionally buttoned-up scholarly expectations." –Library Journal Reference

-Counseling and Psychotherapy Transcripts, Client Narratives, and Reference Works is a landmark database that contains more than 2,000 transcripts of actual therapy sessions, 40,000 pages of first-person accounts, and 25,000 pages of major reference works.
+Counseling and Psychotherapy Transcripts, Client Narratives, and Reference Works is a landmark database designed to provide students and professionals with an inside look at the realities of the client therapy session.
+It contains more than 2,000 transcripts of actual therapy sessions, 40,000 pages of first-person accounts, and 25,000 pages of major reference works.
 Included are diaries, letters, autobiographies, oral histories, and personal memoirs along with the full text of the sessions themselves.
 All accounts are non-fiction, delivered in the first person and, where possible, contemporaneous.

 The database opens a world of primary sources for therapists, clients, and students to explore and analyze.
 New methods of research in fields as diverse as anthropology, linguistics, and English literature are now possible.